noahehall/theBookOfNoah/0current/terraform.md

 ### core components

+### terraform workspace

-- terraform workspace: main unit of organization and primary tool for delegating control
+main unit of organization and primary tool for delegating control

 - workspace structure should match your organization permissions structure
   - e.g. one workspace for each environment of a given component (i.e. configurations * env = workspaces)
 - collection of everything terraform needs to run
   - configuration files
   - values for configuration variables
   - state data to keep track of operations between runs
     - local: a state file on disk
     - cloud: peristent shared resources that can be assigned own controls, monitor run states, etc

+- access controls
+  - teams that manage a component cna start terraform runs and edit vars in dev/staging
+  - owners/senior contributors of a component can start terraform runs in production, after reviewing other contributors work
+  - central IT/organization architects can administer permissions on all workspaces, to ensure everyone has what they need to work
+  - teams that have no role in managing a given component dont have access to its workspaces

 ### core workflow